A Class of $(n, k, r, t)_i$ LRCs Via Parity Check Matrix: Parity check matrix viewpoint of LRCs

-\begin{proof} Consider $\C$ be a systematic $(n,k,r,t)$ IS-LRC with the parity check matrix $H$.
+\begin{proof} Let $\C$ be a systematic $(n, k, r, t)_i$ LRC with the parity check matrix $H$.
 Suppose the encoding function of the code $\C$ is

-where $m_1, \dots, m_k$ are information bits and $p_1, \dots, p_{n-k}$ are parities, each of which is linear combination of some $m_j$'s.
-Let $\textbf{x} =(m_1, \dots, m_k, p_2, \dots, p_{n-k})$ be a codeword in $\C$.
-Now for every information symbol $m_i$ of $\textbf{x}$, there is at least $t$ repair sets $\Gamma_1(i), \dots, \Gamma_t(i)$ (where $\Gamma_j(i)$ is the $j$th repair set of the $i$th information coordinate) of cardinality at most $r$ and each of them contains exactly one parity.
+where $m_1, \dots, m_k$ are information bits and $p_1, \dots, p_{n-k}$ are parities, each of which is a linear combination of some $m_j$'s.
+Let $\textbf{x} =(m_1, \dots, m_k, p_1, \dots, p_{n-k})$ be a codeword in $\C$.
+Now, for the $i$th information symbol $m_i$ of $\textbf{x}$, there are at least $t$ disjoint repair sets $\Gamma_1(i), \dots, \Gamma_t(i)$ of cardinality at most $r$ and each of them contains exactly one parity.
 Thus, to ensure $t$ availability of $m_i$, $m_i$ involves in at least $t$ parities.
 Among these $t$ parities, each $p_i$ is a linear combination of at most $r$ information bits including $m_i$ as $m_i$ has locality $r$.
+Moreover, as all the $t$ repair sets of $m_i$ are disjoint, these $t$ parities are formed by distinct sets of information bits excluding $m_i$.
 Similarly, by considering all information symbols, let $l$ be the number of such distinct parities.
-Consequently, there are $l$ rows of $P$ in $H$ those who forms $P_1$ and due to the above combination of information bits in the parities, each row of $P_1$ has weight at most $r$ and weight of each column of $P_1$ is at least $t$.
-Let $\Omega_i$ and $\Omega_j$ are the supports of any two rows of $P_1$ and also consider $\Omega_i \cap \Omega_j$ has at least two points.
-Choose any one of them, now it must corresponds to an information symbol $m_i$ and parallelly $\Omega_i$ and $\Omega_j$ resemble the positions of the information symbols of two recovery sets of $m_i$.
-As $\Omega_i \cap \Omega_j$ has at least two points, the corresponding two recovery sets of $m_i$ intersect in at least one element.
-Hence it violates the fact that $m_i$ has disjoint recovery sets.
-So we get our result.
+Consequently, there are $l$ rows of $P$ in $H$ those who forms $P_1$ and due to the above combination of information bits in the parities, each row of $P_1$ has weight at most $r$ and for each information coordinate $m_i$, there are at least $t$ rows of $P_1$ such that for any two distinct rows, their support sets intersect in the $i$th position.\\ Conversely, a parity check matrix $H$ is given for a linear code with a submatrix $P_1$ that satisfies the given two properties.
+Now, the rows of $P_1$, including the $I_{n-k}$ part in $H$ produces $l$ codewords $c_1, c_2, \hdots, c_l$ of $\C ^\perp$, and hence it can be seen that the two properties of $P_1$ help the code $\C$ to match those three properties of $(n, k, r, t)_i$ LRC, which is given in Definition \ref{Definition:1}.
+Furthermore, these $l$ codewords of $\C^\perp$ also satisfy the single parity property $\lvert Supp(c_j) \setminus [k] \rvert = 1, \forall j \in [l].$ \end{proof}

-Conversely, a parity check matrix $H$ is given for a linear code, with a submatrix $P_1$ that satisfies the given three properties.
-Now the rows of $P_1$, including the $I_{n-k}$ part in $H$ produces $l$ codewords of $\C ^\perp$ and hence it can be seen that the three properties of $P_1$ help the code $\C$ to match those three properties of $(n, k, r, t)$ IS-LRC, which is given in Definition \ref{Definition:1}. \end{proof}
+The above $P_1$ matrix plays a crucial role in the characterization of the parity check matrix for an $(n, k, r, t)_i$ LRC.
+In this regard, we start with the following result which shows a connection between the local groups (subsets) and the rows of the $P_1$ matrix.